Updated June 1, 2023

 That incentive can become clear in the days after a crash.
 Insurance companies that don’t want to pay a claim may outright deny it for spurious reasons.
 They may also stack the deck in their favor by offering you a small amount of money right away, pressuring you to sign a statement that ends your case, or asking to record you and then asking a series of questions designed to make it look like you were at fault.
 All of those can end your case before you can get full compensation.

 If this happens to you, don’t take the bait.
-Call an experienced Texas car crash lawyer for advice about what to do next.
+Contact an experienced attorney for advice about what to do next.

 If the at-fault driver’s insurance company pays everything it owes you, you may be done—able to heal and move on with your life.
 But if it doesn’t, you’ll need to talk to an experienced car accident lawyer.
 Lawyers know your rights, so they can explain what to do when the insurance company calls.
 They will also handle the insurance company for you, to better protect your rights and free you up to deal with other parts of your injury.
 Once an attorney is involved, insurance companies have a way of changing their minds about what they owe you.

-But if the insurance company still refuses to pay, your lawyer can file a Texas car wreck lawsuit to recover that money.
-In a lawsuit, you can ask a court to order the company to pay compensation for your medical bills, car repairs, your time away from work and more.
+But if the insurance company still refuses to pay, your lawyer can file a car accident lawsuit to recover that money.
+In the lawsuit, you can ask the court to order the company to pay compensation for your medical bills, car repairs, your time away from work and more.

 When you meet with an attorney, you’ll have a chance to tell them exactly what happened in the crash.
 Be as honest as you can, and bring along any paperwork or photos you have documenting the crash and your injuries.
 That could include the police report, your insurance policy, notes from your doctor and anything else that shows what the crash did.
 The lawyer you end up hiring will study this paperwork, talk to the insurance company and, if necessary, file a lawsuit.
 But because your lawyer works for you, they won’t do anything without explaining it and getting your consent.

-If you were injured in a crash and insurance isn’t working the way it should, you should call Jim Adler & Associates.
-Over more than four decades, we’ve helped thousands of Texans get the compensation they need after a serious car accident.
-And, we represent clients on a contingency fee basis, which means we are paid if and only if we recover money for you.
-To set up a free consultation, call us at 1-800-505-1414 or fill out our online contact form.
-We’re good at what we do, and we know how to make them pay.
+If you were injured in a crash and insurance isn’t working the way it should, you should consider hiring an attorney.
+For over more than four decades, we’ve helped thousands of Texans get the compensation they need after a serious car accident.
+To set up a consultation, call us or fill out our online contact form.
+We’ll review your case for free.